 The figures shown in later sections focus on the ensemble means from the 48 weighting strategies applied to the full domain.
-The discussion surrounding bias and projected changes represented by the ensemble means in the following subsection will

-340 be compared to the unweighted ensemble means of high temperature and precipitation from the CMIP5 and LOCA ensembles.
+275 The discussion surrounding bias and projected changes represented by the ensemble means in the following subsection will be compared to the unweighted ensemble means of high temperature and precipitation from the CMIP5 and LOCA ensembles.
 For this reason, we first show the historical ranges and the ranges of the future projected changes using the unweighted model ensemble (Figure 5) before reporting on the results using the weighted ensembles.
-The unweighted

-CMIP5 ensemble as a whole tends to underestimate high temperatures in the historical period, overestimate precipitation in New Mexico, and underestimate precipitation in Louisiana (top left panel of Figure 5).
-The LOCA ensemble is much closer

-- 345 to the Livneh observations, which is expected given the bias correction applied in statistical downscaling.
+The unweighted CMIP5 ensemble as a whole tends to underestimate high temperatures in the historical period, overestimate precipitation in 280 New Mexico, and underestimate precipitation in Louisiana (top left panel of Figure 5).
+The LOCA ensemble is much closer to the Livneh observations, which is expected given the bias correction applied in statistical downscaling.
 Yet, for the unweighted LOCA ensemble, there is a tendency to underestimate precipitation in the whole domain and the New Mexico subdomain and to overestimate temperature in all of the domains (bottom left panel of Figure 5).
-For the future projected changes in the unweighted CMIP and LOCA ensembles, the projected high temperature changes are consistent between ensembles (bottom right panel of Figure 5), and the projected changes in precipitation are less variable in the LOCA - 350 ensemble for the New Mexico domain and more variable for the Louisiana domain (top right panel of Figure 5).
-In addition, the right-hand panels of Figure 5 show that the projected changes around the mean from the raw ensemble are significantly larger than the reduced spread in Figure 6 (particularly from the BMA results) in the weighted ensembles.
-This suggests that the raw ensemble has less confidence for both variables, both ensembles, and all three regions compared to the weighted ensembles.
-Given this baseline information, the following subsections discuss and compare the unweighted and weighted - 355 ensemble means for each ensemble (CMIP5 and LOCA).
-The weights for each model from each multi-model weighting strategy are given in Tables S2-S7.
+For the future projected changes in the unweighted CMIP and LOCA ensembles, the projected high temperature changes are consistent between 285 ensembles (bottom right panel of Figure 5), and the projected changes in precipitation are less variable in the LOCA ensemble for the New Mexico domain and more variable for the Louisiana domain (top right panel of Figure 5).
+Given this baseline information, the following subsections discuss and compare the unweighted and weighted ensemble means for each ensemble (CMIP5 and LOCA).